 Cremation now accounts for almost 59% of all funerals in the United States, with industry watchdogs reporting that by around 2035, the cremation rate will hit just under 80%.
-This is a huge shift in the death care industry from traditional burial funeral to cremation.
+This is a huge shift in the death care industry from traditional burial funerals to cremation.
 There are several reasons why cremation is gaining popularity, and the lower cost of a cremation is certainly one of the main reasons why more people are opting for it as a disposition method.

 The Internet has enabled us to shop and price compare with relative ease, and this can be especially important to funeral consumers.
 At US Funerals Online, we are often asked, ‘what does a cremation cost?’.
 So, we have put together this guide to cremation costs to help you understand what average cremation costs to expect and how to break down how this cost is made up.

 Comparing the average cost of a cremation nationally

 The problem with quoting the average price for cremation is that the actual costs for cremation do vary significantly.
 Some states are generally more expensive for the cost of a cremation than others.
 This can be due to higher energy costs, a less competitive cremation market, and a lower cremation rate.
 Even within a state or city, the cost of cremation can differ by $100’s or even $1000’s.

-The company efuneral conducted some basic data gathering from 1,000’s of funeral homes across the nation and published the average price of a cremation from their survey as $3,725.
+The company Funeralocity conducted some basic data gathering from thousands of funeral homes across the nation and published the average price of a Full-Service Cremation at $6,219 and the average cost of a Direct Cremation at $2,184.

-There are other sources that suggest the national average cost of a direct cremation is $1,650.
+Other sources suggest the national average cost of a direct cremation is $1,650.

 Direct cremation is a basic cremation with “limited memorialization services and a basic urn.”
 This demonstrates that you need to compare cremation prices on a local level and ensure you are comparing like-for-like services.

 From the research we conducted with the DFS Memorials network of low-cost cremation providers, we discovered that the price for cremation services can differ by as much as over $2,000 for the exact same cremation service.